michael2012z/myEnglish/vocabulary/learning/freq-3/learning-list-0079.md

 - v: take liberties or act with too much confidence
 - v: take upon oneself; act presumptuously, without permission
 ### Family
-presume: presumable, presumed, presumes, presuming, presumption, presumptive+;presumable: presumably;presumption: presumptions, presumptuous;presumptive: presumptively;presumptuous: presumptuously, presumptuousness
+- presume: presumable, presumed, presumes, presuming, presumption, presumptive+
+- presumable: presumably
+- presumption: presumptions, presumptuous
+- presumptive: presumptively
+- presumptuous: presumptuously, presumptuousness
 ### Examples
 - “In the absence of this evidence, we must presume that Sherman performed competently.”
 - A Mali government statement says the country will not accept any visitors presumed to be Malian without a passport or Mali-issued travel documents.